 A suburban brewery can be different things to different people.
 To those who live in the ‘burbs nearby, it’s a welcome oasis that provides lazy drinks on a Friday afternoon and merry times on the weekend.
 To those who live closer to the city centre, it’s a puzzle to be solved – you want to go there, but it’s not near your usual haunts, and it’s one helluva taxi fare.

-When you step into All Inn Brewing, it doesn’t take long to realise the patrons are split about 50/50 between regular locals and visitors from further afield.
+When you step into All Inn Brewing, it doesn’t take long to realise the patrons are split about 50/50 between regular locals and visitors from further afield (as well as a few dogs for good measure).
 The Banyo brewery is all about gathering together different kinds of people, and it’s been around long enough - and built a strong enough reputation - to lure punters from all over.
 Of course, it doesn’t hurt that it’s only a few hundred metres from Nudgee train station.
-Or that two other breweries have recently moved into the area, also on the train line.
+Or that there are two other breweries nearby, also on the train line.
+Brewery crawl, anyone?

-In a move uncommon in the Aussie craft beer scene, All Inn also make most of their beers available as fresh wort kits: 15 litres of unfermented beer that you can buy from homebrew shops to finish the brewing process yourself at home.
+In a move uncommon in the Aussie craft beer scene, All Inn also makes many of their beers available as fresh wort kits: 15 litre of unfermented beer that you can buy from home brew shops to finish the brewing process yourself at home.
 You can follow the recipe exactly to make your favourite All Inn beer, or tinker with it to experiment with flavours.

 A suburban brewery can be different things to different people.
 It can be a place to play pinball and trivia, to listen to live tunes and feast from food trucks, to work your way through sixteen beer taps and a hand pump (though maybe not in a single sitting).
 It can be the producer of the fresh wort kits you brew in your garage and share with your mates.
-It can be the source of the odd characters who invaded your home and now live in your fridge.
+It can be the source of clean and classy cans that fill your fridge hundreds of kilometres away.

 What’s All Inn to you?